alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 As expected, most of the coffees come from the largest coffee producing regions in the world.
 Almost all examples are from one of the following regions:

-- Africa such as Ethiopia or Kenya
+- East Africa such as Ethiopia or Kenya
 - Central or South America such as Colombia or Guatemala

 There are also a lot of coffees from Hawaii, which is likely again because the data is from a US-based website.